UNITED STATES

 Liquidity Considerations and Going Concern Basis of Accounting

-Since inception, we have devoted substantially all our efforts to business planning, conducting research and development, recruiting management and technical staff, and raising capital.
-We have financed our operations primarily through the issuance of convertible preference shares, convertible notes and, most recently, our IPO.
+Since inception, we have devoted substantially all of our efforts to business planning, conducting research and development, recruiting management and technical staff, and raising capital.
+We have financed our operations primarily through the issuance of convertible preference shares, convertible notes, our IPO and the Private Placement.

 Our continued discovery and development of product candidates will require significant additional research and development efforts, including extensive preclinical and clinical testing and regulatory approval prior to commercialization.
 These efforts require significant amounts of additional capital, adequate personnel and infrastructure and extensive compliance-reporting capabilities.
 Even if product development efforts are successful, it is uncertain when, if ever, we will realize significant revenue from product sales.